brettz9/jhtml/README.md

 your JavaScript).
 Do not merely add the style `display:none` as this will still cause your JHTML content to display for users who have disabled CSS.

-If you intend to support older browsers, you will need polyfills for:

-1. `Array.prototype.map`
-1. `Array.prototype.reduce`
-1. `Element.prototype.textContent`
-1. `Element.prototype.itemProp`
-1. `HTMLDocument.prototype.getItems`
-1. `Element.firstElementChild`

 # Possible future todos